 When light is focused on your retina, the retina produces an electrical signal which is then transmitted down your optic nerve to your brain.
 Your brain takes these signals and makes an image out of them.
 However, if your retina is physically touched or if the vitreous gel attached to it pulls, this also stimulates your retina to send an electrical signal.
 Since this signal doesn’t contain information that your brain can turn into an image, this results in you seeing a flash of light.
 When someone expresses that they were ‘seeing stars’ after being shaken badly or hit hard, what they are seeing are these signals being sent to the brain due to the vitreous fluid in their eyes moving suddenly against the retina.

 Posterior Vitreous Detachment (or PVD)

-Floaters and flashes by themselves are not serious; however, a sudden increase in floaters and flashes can be indicators of a more serious issue.
-Posterior vitreous detachment is when the vitreous gel detaches from the retina, resulting in an increase in floaters and flashes.
-This is a common issue, occurring in over half the population over the age of 80.
-By itself, PVD is not serious and only rarely leads to something more.
-However, as it could result in retinal detachment and retinal detachment can lead to permanent vision loss, it is always a good idea to check with your ophthalmologist if you notice an increase in these issues.
+A sudden increase in floaters and flashers can be indicators of a more serious issue.
+Posterior vitreous detachment (PVD) is when the vitreous gel detaches from the retina, resulting in an increase in floaters and flashes.
+This is a common issue, eventually occurring in the majority of the population.
+By itself, PVD is not serious, however, very importantly, at times it could result in a retinal tear, hole, or detachment, thereby leading to permanent vision loss.
+Therefore, call the office to be evaluated by Dr. Alan Mendelsohn or Dr. Nathan Klein promptly.